pennlabs/penn-courses/backend/README.md

         - `export CPPFLAGS="-I/usr/local/opt/openssl@3/include"`

    - **Windows (WSL) or Linux:**
-     - `apt-get install gcc python3-dev libpq-dev`
+     - `apt-get install gcc python3-dev libpq-dev postgresql-client`

+### Running the Backend
-3. Follow steps #3 onwards in the [Running the Backend with Docker-Compose](#running-the-backend-with-docker-compose) section.
+Follow steps from #3 onwards in the [Running the Backend with Docker-Compose](#running-the-backend-with-docker-compose) section.